1. What's the

 Cadent gas distribution, National Grid Electricity

-Transmission and National Grig Gas Transmission.
+Transmission and National Gas Transmission plc.
 This

 search will ascertain if Easements or Wayleaves may